 Support for Non-EI Qualified Apprentices in School Training

 A financial incentive for apprentices who DO NOT qualify for EI.
 The apprentice will need to acquire a letter from Service Canada stating they were not eligible for EI before applying.
 If approved, this funding comes at the end of the in-class training.

 The Ministry of Labour, Training, and Skills Development offers potential funding support for the following:

-Five, $600 scholarships, for students in the horticulture apprenticeship program at an accredited college or university across Ontario.
-Application deadline – June 30, 2021
+Scholarships available, for students in the horticulture apprenticeship program at an accredited college or university across Ontario.
+Application deadline – June 30 2023

 Loans for Apprentices